-Nowhere in the former Soviet bloc countries an appropriate legal framework was found for the punishment of the crimes committed by the communist regime.
-No system functions without supporters, but it is difficult to establish the responsibility of officials at different levels within the hierarchy.
+Nowhere in the former Soviet bloc countries was an appropriate legal framework found for the punishment of the crimes committed by the communist system.
+No system functions without supporters, but it is difficult to formalise the extent of responsibility of officials at different levels within the hierarchy.
 As social-psychological research shows, this is hardly avoidable.
-If we view the trauma of system change as a mass-psychological phenomenon, then the regeneration of a society's capacities after such a trauma is essentially impossible without social cohesion1.
-Social-psychological experience teaches that such cohesion is best achieved with the help of scapegoats2.
-The scapegoat function can be imposed on individuals, smaller or larger groups, but also on whole countries or ideologies.
-A significant part of post-communist historical discourse was therefore devoted to making communism in general fulfil this function.
-Communism as an ideology, and the personalities, groups and parties, which represented it, were made responsible not only for the economic and social decline of the countries where it ruled, but also for national tragedies.
+If we view the trauma of system change as a mass-psychological phenomenon, then the regeneration of a society's capacities after such a trauma is essentially impossible without social cohesion (Mills, Polanowski 1997; Envedi, Erös 1999).
+Social-psychological experience teaches that such cohesion is best achieved with the help of scapegoats (Girard 1989; Douglas 1995; Cople 1994: 251-255).
+The scapegoat function can be transferred onto individuals, smaller or larger groups, but also onto whole countries or ideologies.
+A decisive part of post-communist historical discourse was therefore devoted to making communism in general fulfil this function.
+Communism as an ideology, and the personalities, groups and parties which represented it, were made responsible not only for the economic and social decline of the countries which it ruled, but also for national tragedies.

 Besides the responsibilities of individual communists and groups of communists, the question of how to evaluate the role of the Soviet Union in the Second World War was a further central theme for public discussion in all countries of the former Soviet camp.
 To what extent was the Soviet Union a liberator?
 Was it not just a new conqueror?
 Is Soviet guilt comparable to Nazi guilt?
 How can one compare the Gulag to the Nazi concentration camps?
-The themes of the historians' dispute in Germany in the 1980s surfaced, but nowhere in the former Soviet satellite countries did they lead to a cathartic discussion, which would have facilitated the post-Communist cohesion of these societies.
-Instead, it led to new political divisions or deepened the old ones.
+The themes of the historians' dispute in Germany in the 1980s surfaced, but nowhere in the former Soviet satellite countries did they lead to a cathartic discussion which would have facilitated the post-Communist cohesion of these societies.
+Instead, it led to new political divisions or deepened old ones.